Chart Color Schemes

 Infrastructure

-Denistone has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Denistone has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 18 projects that are likely to impact the area.
-Notable among these are Ryde Hospital Redevelopment, Eastwood Shopping Centre Redevelopment, Eastwood Station Improvements, and West Ryde Multi-Sports Facility.
-The following list details those projects expected to be most relevant.
+AreaSearch has identified a total of 18 projects that are likely to impact the area, significantly influencing its performance.
+Key projects include Ryde Hospital Redevelopment, 741-747 Victoria Road Mixed Use, Eastwood Shopping Centre Redevelopment, and West Ryde Multi-Sports Facility.
+The following list details those most relevant to the area's development.

 Professional plan users can use the search below to filter and access additional projects.